 ENTRANCE APPLICATION

-All Entrance applications are reviewed once a year in February.
+All entrance portfolios are reviewed once a year in February.
+The next portfolio submission due date is Friday, February 20, 2026.

 This Entrance Application and Portfolio is NOT for transfer students or high school seniors.
-If you are interested in enrolling or transferring into the program you should contact John Seefeldt at jseefeldt@wcu.edu
+If you are interested in transferring into the program, you should contact John Seefeldt at jseefeldt@wcu.edu

 VIDEO INTERVIEW